MonBjo/school_homework/README.md

-# School homework HTML and CSS
+# School Homework
 This is the homework that I've done, roughly categorized.

+### HTML and CSS
 Althrough I have played around with CSS and HTML before -so I had a lot knowledge already- I have also learned a lot.
 My way of doing *was* quite oldschool. <br>
 It's like I've upgraded my sword to a lightsaber.

+### Javascript with ES6+
+I'm having a small project to create a Discord-bot and I struggled greatly with it, so I figured I should have it as a parallel project with the course and [apply what I learn to the bot](https://github.com/MonBjo/discord_bot).

+## HTML and CSS
 1. Flexbox
 2. Grid *(with some flexbox)*